Late June is the best time in the year to observe the brightest and best globular clusters in the northern sky.

 The finest of these clusters is the Great Cluster in Hercules, number 13 in Charles Messier’s famous catalog of deep sky objects.
 Look almost directly overhead for the four stars which form the keystone at the heart of Hercules.

 The sky map available here shows the locations of some great globular cluster targets, with constellations for reference.

 Zoom in on globular clusters

-The Hercules Cluster is located on the right side of this keystone, up toward the star Eta Herculis, which marks its upper right corner.
+The Hercules Cluster is located on the right side of this keystone, up towards the star Eta Herculis which marks its upper right corner.
 This cluster is just visible to the naked eye as a fuzzy spot.
 In binoculars it can be easily identified.